lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 The second and third Rules use global addresses.
 The way the Dev learns the prefix is not in the scope of the document.

-The third Rule compresses port numbers to 4 bits.
+The third Rule compresses each port number to 4 bits.

 # Fragmentation Examples

-This section provides examples for the different fragment reliability modes specified in this document.
+This section provides examples for the various fragment reliability modes specified in this document.
+In the drawings, Bitmaps are shown in their uncompressed form.

 {{Fig-Example-Unreliable}} illustrates the transmission in No-ACK mode of a SCHC Packet that needs 11 SCHC Fragments.
 FCN is 1 bit wide.